How to Do a Parasite Cleanse Safely and Effectively

 Parasite tests generally look for protozoan parasites in the gut via a stool sample.
 Many different integrative and conventional healthcare providers can order and interpret a Gastrointestinal Microbial Assay Plus (GI-MAP™) parasite test.

-GI-MAP™ was one of the first Food and Drug Administration (FDA)-approved tests for gut pathogens.
-Although Medicare is the only insurance company that covers it, some insurance providers may provide partial reimbursement after purchase.
+GI-MAP™ uses Food and Drug Administration (FDA)-approved technology to detect gut pathogens (harmful organisms).
+Although Medicare is the only insurance that covers it, some insurance providers may provide partial reimbursement after purchase.

 What’s important is not jumping to conclusions if the results show certain protozoa in your stool—not all of them are bad for human health.
 You should be concerned and follow up with your provider if you’re positive for: